hummingbot/hbui/npm_module/README.md

 ## Hummingbot Design System

-### Getting started

-This module contains a the UI components, elements and design tokens of the Hummingbot Design System.
+This module contains the UI components, elements and design tokens of the Hummingbot Design System.

 #### Example usage:

-Import and use a button:
+Import and use a button element:

 ```shell
 import { Button } from '@hummingbot/hbui/elements/buttons'